Top coach Lia Privitelli tells us about her football journey.

 - A background in football is helpful, but not mandatory - especially with young children, where the emphasis is on fun.

 - Parenting skills are directly transferable to football coaching!

 - Completing a coaching course will also help.
 FV runs coaching courses throughout the year, and the introductory coaching course, Grassroots/MiniRoos Football Certificate, can be completed in just three hours.
 You can find out if there is a Grassroots/MiniRoos course near you here.

 FV also holds all-female courses twice a year:

 - In March, during Female Football Week, just before the start of the Victorian football season, and

 - In October, as part of the W-League Festivals, just after the Victorian football season and just before the women's national league commences.

 All-female courses are delivered subject to demand, so please register your interest here!

 How to apply

 Contact your local club, or to find a club close to you go to the Find a Club page.
-Coach vacancies are also advertised in our Club Classifieds webpage.
+Coach vacancies are also advertised in our Coaches resources section.
 Please note that the outdoor football season runs from April to September.